dvln/out/README.md

 ```

 ## Environment settings
-Currently there's only a couple:
+Currently there's only a few:

  * PKG_OUT_DEBUG_SCOPE env can be set to to a list of packages or functions
    to restrict debug/trace output to, useful to trim debugging output and focus